 The most you can do to speed up the hiring process is prioritizing qualifications, as discussed above.
 Once you’ve done that, you can only remain loyal to the process you’ve created.
 Rushing to fill a position is a common but hazardous mistake.
 Even if you have a strict deadline, hiring the wrong person will almost certainly do more damage than extending your search and putting a temporary dent in productivity.
 Hiring is not easy, especially for smaller businesses.
 Several weeks or months could go by before highly qualified candidates start applying.

 Speaking of productivity, your team may express frustration about your failure to fill the role thus far.
-Rest assured, they will be happier knowing that you are carefully vetting each candidate rather than making their lives harder by giving the position to the wrong person.
+Rest assured, they will be happier knowing that you are carefully vetting each candidate rather than making their lives harder by giving the wrong person the position.

 In summary, you probably won’t know who the right candidate is until you compare them to everyone else.
 So, don’t get discouraged if no one immediately wins you over or stands out from the other candidates.
 That feeling you’re searching for will come when you’re comparing your top contenders later on.